theodoreOnzGit/ciet_digital_twin_rust/README.md

 ```zsh
 cargo run --release
 ```

+Note: cargo run also works because I forced the optimisation level for the default build profile to 3 instead of 0 which is normal for debug.
+Cargo run will cause this to work just as fast.
 ## Prerequisites

 Note that you will need Openssl to run any of these, due to